-It is easy to find discussions of government-imposed carbon dioxide abatement targets and the emissions prices that result from these targets, but the literature on discussions of policy alternatives or the establishment of optimal emissions abatement is not well-developed.
-Since emissions abatement carries a cost to the consumer, however, it is important to ensure that those costs are commensuarate with the benefits that consumers are receiving from this abatement policy.
+Most of the literature on the abatement of $CO_2$ emissions focuses on discussions of government-imposed carbon dioxide abatement targets and the emissions prices that result from these targets, but the literature on discussions of policy alternatives or the establishment of optimal emissions abatement is not well-developed.
+Since emissions abatement carries costs to the consumer, however, it is important to ensure that those costs are commensurate with the benefits that consumers are receiving from this abatement policy.

 This paper presents the results of an analysis of the units used to generate electricity in Florida and the marginal effects of carbon prices on their dispatch.
-Using the operating characteristics of Florida's generating units, and a least-cost economic dispatch model, this paper analyzes the effects that various emissions prices (and their concurrent emissions levels) have on Florida's level of carbon dioxide emissions and the amounts of fuel consumed for electric generation.
+Using the operating characteristics of Florida's generating units, and a static least-cost economic dispatch model, this paper analyzes the effects that various emissions prices have on Florida's level of carbon dioxide emissions and the amounts of fuel consumed for electric generation.
 We find that at relatively low emissions prices emissions levels decrease as fuel sources such as petroleum coke and coal burned in less efficient plants are displaced.
 Once this initial reduction has been achieved, further increases in carbon prices may do little to decrease emissions until a "critical point" has been achieved, and most coal generation can be displaced by natural gas.
 These results suggest that the marginal effects of emissions prices may vary greatly with the level of emissions abatement and the fundamental characteristics of the market.

-The question of what constitutes optimal emissions abatement policies is complicated by the potential for the marginal cost of abatement curves to oscillate.
-This paper demonstrates how the incremental cost of abatement curves may intersect with a $CO_2$ tax at many levels of abatement, allowing for different characterizations of the 'optimum'.
-Therefore, agreement on the marginal costs and the marginal benefits of $CO_2$ abatement can be seen as a necessary condition for the determination of an optimal level of abatement, but not a sufficient one.
+This causes two major problems in the determination of the optimal level of emissions.
+The question of what constitutes optimal emissions abatement policies is complicated by the fact that the marginal customer cost curves may not be 'well-behaved'.
+This complicates either of the two main types of policy instruments used to control emissions levels.
+First, if emissions control through a carbon tax is considered, it may not result in the desired level of emissions abatement due to a flat marginal cost of abatement curve.
+Therefore, if a specific level of $CO_2$ abatement is desired by policy makers, the implementation of an emissions cap may be the only reliable way to achieve it.
+Second, the incremental customer cost curves may intersect with the marginal benefits of abatement at many levels of abatement, allowing for different characterizations of the 'optimum'.
+Therefore, identification of the marginal costs and the marginal benefits of CO2 abatement remains a necessary condition for the determination of an optimal level of abatement, but not a sufficient one.